SharinaS/Cloud-Engineering-Fundamentals/VPC.md

-The following are notes taken while studying for the AWS Certified Solutions Architect Exam.
-My main resource was A Cloud Guru, so please only use these notes for increasing your personal knowledge *nothing more*.
+The following are notes taken while studying for the AWS Certified Solutions Architect Exam, Chapter 7.
+My main resource was A Cloud Guru, so please only use these notes for increasing your personal knowledge and *nothing more*.

 Big Study Hint: You should be able to build a VPC from memory to pass the AWS Certified Solutions Architect Exam.